 In an emergency, call 911 or Campus Security at 918-631-5555.
 Police and Campus Security can help provide for your immediate safety.
 Campus Security officers are trained to be professional, ethical, conscientious, sensitive to needs of the public, knowledgeable and competent in identified learning objectives.
 Campus Security and Tulsa Police can also assist you in receiving the appropriate medical care necessary, if desired.

 Talk with someone you trust.
 If you do not want to tell a family member or friend, find someone on campus with whom you can confide.
-This can include an RA (resident assistant), professor, academic advisor, athletic trainer or coach, a dean, or one of TU’s primary contacts.
-Primary Contacts are TU staff who have been trained to assist an individual who has experienced sexual violence.
-Primary Contacts are knowledgeable about the resources, services, and options available to and are prepared to guide survivors in accessing those resources and services.
+This can include an RA (resident assistant), professor, academic adviser, athletic trainer or coach, a dean or one of TU’s primary contacts.
+Primary contacts are TU staff who have been trained to assist an individual who has experienced sexual violence.
+Primary contacts are knowledgeable about the resources, services and options available to and are prepared to guide survivors in accessing those resources and services.